AHORAFLX/help-flexygo/docs/Information/Security.en.md

 | Reports | ✓ | ✓ |
 | Pages | ✓ | ✓ |
 | Pages modules | ✓ | ✓ |

+### Example

+Imaging the case of having security for the Customers role, they can list the invoices but cannot see the actual invoice.
+We can set that the Customers role can View Invoice listings but cannot view the invoice.

+To guarantee that they cannot see anything else we could remove the Can view security for all the objects in the registered group.

 ## LDAP Authentication